 The state became frightened of the people – as it always should be.

 The fall of the Soviet Union is a case study in waiting for the laws of economics to destroy a nation.
 The U.S. did not need to invade Russia or drop bombs on Saint Petersburg to end the threat of the Red Menace.
 The dissolution of the U.S.S.R. was caused by failed economics and the fatal conceit of the socialists.

 It’s like the old joke:

 An old lady goes to the Gorispolkom (local authorities) with a question, but by the time she gets to the official’s office, she has forgotten the purpose of the visit.
 “Was it about your pension?” the official asks.
 “No, I get 20 rubles a month, that’s fine,” she replies.
 “About your apartment?”
 “No, I live with three people in one room of a communal apartment, I’m fine,” she replies.
 Suddenly she remembers: “Who invented communism – the communists or the scientists?”
 The official responds proudly, “Why the communists, of course!”
-“That’s what I thought,” the old lady says, “If the scientists had invented it, they would have tested it first on dogs!”We value your comments!
-Please weigh in on our comment section below.
+“That’s what I thought,” the old lady says, “If the scientists had invented it, they would have tested it first on dogs!”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com